Skip to main content

 Master of Professional Studies in Persian (PFP Capstone)

 Starting Fall 2026, the Capstone Year of the Persian Flagship Program will become the Master of Professional Studies (MPS) in Persian.
 UMD Persian Flagship Students complete this program toward their Flagship Certification.
-Non-UMD students, including Boren applicants or self-funding students, are also welcome to apply!
+The Language Flagship Program is an initiative of the Defense Language and National Security Education Office, within the U.S. Department of Defense.

 About The Capstone Year